BenHall/learn-katacoda/datascience/custom-notebooks-42/02-loading-the-notebook-templates.md

-The minimal Jupyter Notebook image you loaded can be deployed as is, but to make it easier to secure access, add persistent storage, define resources, as well as use it as a Source-to-Image (S2I) builder to create custom Jupyter notebook images, the Jupyter on OpenShift project provides a set of OpenShift templates.
+The minimal Jupyter notebook images that have been loaded can be deployed as is, but to make it easier to secure access, add persistent storage, define resources, as well as use it as a Source-to-Image (S2I) builder to create custom Jupyter notebook images, the Jupyter on OpenShift project also provides a set of OpenShift templates.

-To load the templates, run the commands:

-``oc apply -f https://raw.githubusercontent.com/jupyter-on-openshift/jupyter-notebooks/master/templates/notebook-deployer.json && oc apply -f https://raw.githubusercontent.com/jupyter-on-openshift/jupyter-notebooks/master/templates/notebook-builder.json && oc apply -f https://raw.githubusercontent.com/jupyter-on-openshift/jupyter-notebooks/master/templates/notebook-quickstart.json && oc apply -f https://raw.githubusercontent.com/jupyter-on-openshift/jupyter-notebooks/master/templates/notebook-workspace.json``{{execute}}

-This will load the following templates:
+As with the Jupyter notebook images, for this workshop these have already been loaded for you.

+To verify that the templates have been loaded for you, run:

+``oc get templates``{{execute}}

+The purpose of the OpenShift templates which have been loaded are:

 * `notebook-deployer` - Template for deploying a Jupyter notebook image.